-LinkWater's submission also includes detail of forecast treatment plant volumes to be dispatched.
-LinkWater's submission matches the WGM's exactly, save for that LinkWater has
+LinkWater's (2012a) submission also includes details of forecast treatment plant volumes to be dispatched.
+LinkWater's submission corresponds with that of the WGM exactly, save for that LinkWater has included volumes from the Caboolture and Woodford treatment plants.
+LinkWater's forecast volumes from those plants are as below in Table 5.33.

-Table 5.31: LinkWater's Forecasts of WTP Volumes from Caboolture and Woodford WTPs
+Table 5.33: LinkWater's Forecasts of WTP Volumes from Caboolture and Woodford WTPs